 -

-3. Common P0420 Fixes by Car Model
+4. Common P0420 Fixes by Car Model

 Certain cars are notorious for throwing "False P0420" codes due to sensitive sensors.

-On Hondas, a bad Downstream sensor (Sensor 2) is the #1 cause of P0420, especially on the 2001-2011 models.
+Honda Civic & Accord: A bad Downstream sensor (Sensor 2) is the #1 cause of P0420 on 2001-2011 models.

-👉 [Shop Honda Downstream Sensors]
+👉 [Shop Honda Downstream O2 Sensors Here] -

 Many people try pouring "Catalytic Converter Cleaner" into the gas tank.